Sometimes called "froggie legs" or "silly stretching," splooting is always adorable.

 Going "full sploot" is a kind of stretch that is so popular with dogs and loved by humans that somewhere down the line, someone decided to give the unique movement a name.
 If you don't know what it is, we're here to show you.

-Splooting is when a dog lays on its belly with its hind legs stretched out behind them.
+Splooting is when a dog lays on its belly with its hind legs in a full-body stretch out behind them.
 It looks like they're flying through the air like SuperDog, or maybe they're so tired from that game of fetch that those legs now have a mind of their own.
 It's a move most often associated with Corgi puppies, Dachshunds, French Bulldogs, and Pitbulls, but every breed of dog can be a splooter.
 It's prominent among German Shepherds and Labradors that lay flat for a good stretch.

-There's no known scientific reason why some dogs like to it, but it's most likely because stretching their back legs feels good.
-They may also do it on a hot day to press their bellies closer to the cool pavement or shaded grass.
+There's no known scientific reason why some dogs like to it, but it's most likely because stretching their back legs is a comfortable position.
+They may also do it on a hot day to press their bellies closer to the cool pavement or shaded grass to lower their body temperature.

-If you're still not convinced that splooting is incredibly adorable, here are a few examples.
+If you're still not convinced that splooting is incredibly adorable, here are a few examples shared on social media.

 Pitties are expert splooters.